carlsonn415/Startup-Gauge/docs/MONITORING.md

 # Monitoring & Observability Guide

-Complete guide for monitoring the Business Viability Calculator in production.
+Complete guide for monitoring Startup Gauge in production.

 ## Table of Contents